This post was originally published on November 15, 2019, and updated most recently on May 25, 2021.

 Once you have the foundations of your EVA completed, you need to establish the following three areas:

-- Planned Value (what was your planned budget?)
+- Planned Value (what was the budget you planned for?)

 - Earned Value (what has your project earned or accomplished so far?)